 The secrets reference includes the specification, sensuctl configuration subcommands, and examples for secrets resources.

-The Sensu Go commercial distribution includes a built-in secrets provider,
+The Sensu Go commercial distribution includes a secrets provider,

 Env, that exposes secrets from environment variables on your Sensu backend nodes.

-The secrets providers reference includes the resource specification, instructions for retrieving your secrets providers configuration via the Sensu API, and examples.
+Read the secrets providers reference for Sensu resource specifications, instructions for retrieving your secrets providers configuration via the Sensu API, and examples.